GreptimeTeam/docs/docs/user-guide/deployments/authentication/static.md

-# Authentication
+# Static User Provider

-Authentication occurs when a user attempts to connect to the database.
 GreptimeDB offers a simple built-in mechanism for authentication, allowing users to configure either a fixed account for convenient usage or an account file for multiple user accounts.
 By passing in a file, GreptimeDB loads all users listed within it.

 GreptimeDB reads the user and password on each line using `=` as a separator, just like a command-line config.
 For example: